Colleen Marie Carey

 In many federally-subsidized insurance markets, insurers are subsidized on the basis of enrollee diagnoses; in principle, diagnosis-specific subsidies make insurers indifferent between individuals with different diagnoses.
 Between 2010 and 2011, the diagnosis-specific subsidies in Medicare Part D were revised, sharply changing the subsidy for each diagnosis.
 This paper uses the response of insurers to the subsidy update to estimate pass-through of government subsidies to consumer benefits.
 We compute that an extra dollar in diagnosis-specific subsidies reduced out-of-pocket costs for the typical enrollee by about $0.40.
 We document heterogeneity in the pass-through rate across insurer market share, insurer market concentration, and the market power of upstream drug firms.
 We also show insurers' response to the revision's improved alignment between subsidies and expenditures.
 Finally, we leverage the subsidy revision to obtain a new estimate of prescription drug demand elasticity.

-The Impact of Insurance Expansions on the Already Insured: The Affordable Care Act and Medicare, with Sarah Miller and Laura Wherry (under review)
+The Impact of Insurance Expansions on the Already Insured: The Affordable Care Act and Medicare, with Sarah Miller and Laura Wherry (revision requested)

 Some states that have not adopted the Affordable Care Act (ACA) Medicaid expansions have stated concerns that the expansions may impair access to care and utilization for those who are already insured.
 We investigate such negative spillovers using a large panel of Medicare beneficiaries.
 Across many subgroups and outcomes, we find no evidence that the expansions reduced utilization among Medicare beneficiaries, and can rule out all but very small changes in utilization or spending.
 These results suggest that the expansions in Medicaid did not impair access to care or utilization for the Medicare population.